Chart Color Schemes

 Population growth drivers in Maffra are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Maffra's population is around 15,683 as of Nov 2025.
-This reflects an increase of 927 people (6.3%) since the 2021 Census, which reported a population of 14,756 people.
-The change is inferred from the estimated resident population of 15,458 from the ABS as of June 2024 and an additional 264 validated new addresses since the Census date.
-Maffra's population equates to a density ratio of 6.2 persons per square kilometer.
-Its 6.3% growth since the 2021 census exceeded the SA3 area (5.0%) and the non-metro area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration contributing approximately 53.1% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Maffra's population is around 16,424 as of Nov 2025.
+This reflects an increase of 1,668 people from the 14,756 reported in the 2021 Census, a growth of 11.3%.
+The change was inferred from the ABS's estimated resident population of 15,448 as of June 2024 and an additional 264 validated new addresses since the Census date.
+This results in a density ratio of 6.5 persons per square kilometer.
+Maffra's growth exceeded the SA3 area (7.9%) and Rest of Vic., making it a growth leader in the region.
+Interstate migration contributed approximately 53.1% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population dynamics anticipate a significant increase in the top quartile of regional areas across the nation, with Maffra expected to grow by 5,129 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 31.2% in total over the 17 years.
+Based on the latest annual ERP population numbers, Maffra is expected to grow by 5,129 persons to 2041, reflecting an increase of 25.3% in total over the 17 years.

 Frequently Asked Questions - Population